-Thanks must also go to my children Laura, Deborah, and David, who took an active interest in this book; especially David who read first chapters of an early draft and made comments that influenced the choice of the book title.
+Thanks must also go to my children Laura, Deborah, and David who took an active interest in this book; especially David who read first chapters of an early draft and made comments that influenced the choice of the book title.

-I also thank Randi Cohen, editor at CRC Press, who supported this project with energy and enthusiasm from the very beginning.
-She also helped to choose the book title.
+I would also like to thank Randi Cohen, editor at CRC Press, who supported this project with energy and enthusiasm from the very beginning.
+She helped also to choose the book title.

-Deep thanks also go to production coordinaters, Kathryn Everett and Amber Donley as well as project editor Robin Lloyd-Starkes, and others at CRC Press for their professionalism and dedication.
+Deep thanks also go to production editors, Kathryn Everett, Amber Donley, Robin Lloyd-Starkes, and others at CRC Press for their professionalism and dedication.